jared-joering/pokemon_tcg_projects/README.md

 ![Pokemon](images/pokemon-logo.png)

-#### Project Overview
+#### About This Project

-This is a project of mine, a little professional, but very personal.
-I love this hobby, so I set out to find and see if I can extrapolate some insights into card collecting.
-At first, as I elaborate in the 'Introduction', I was going to find the best time to purchase cards based upon a years worth of data, but I found a popularity .csv and I thought about that instead.
+This project aims to shed a little light on the relationship between popularity and the Pokemon depicted in the card and whether or not that drives prices, increases volatility, and if so: what the impact on those variables actually are.

 #### Data Sources